 All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in NSW.

 You can keep only two species of native mammal as pets: spinifex hopping-mouse and plains rat.
-You will need a licence from the Office of Environment and Heritage (National Parks and Wildlife Service).
+You will need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Planning, Industry and Environment (National Parks and Wildlife Service).

-The Office of Environment and Heritage (OEH) often receives enquires about keeping dingoes as pets.
+The Department often receives enquires about keeping dingoes as pets.
 Wild dingoes are protected within lands managed by the National Parks and Wildlife Service (for example, national parks).
 However, under the Companion Animal Act 1998, dingoes and dingo hybrids bred in captivity can be kept legally as pets in NSW.
 There are restrictions in some areas.

 If you want to keep a dingo as a pet contact your local government authority.
 The Office of Local Government provides information for dingo owners.